essc/clp_foss4g_workshop/source/qgis_gps.rst

 Using GPS data
 ================

-QGIS can utilize data collected from common :term:`Global Positioning System` receivers.
+QGIS can utilize data collected from common Global Positioning System receivers.
 The standard format of GPS data is GPX (file extension ``.gpx``).

 This exercise will show you how to display GPS data in QGIS.
 We will use the